wailsapp/docsv1/content/gettingstarted/installing.md

 While developing your apps using wails the preferred method is by the [serve command]({{< relref "/reference/cli.md#serve" >}}) `wails serve`.

 {{% notice tip %}}
-This produces a much **faster** lightweight build in _debug_ mode, excluding `npm` build scripts, saving time when developing the backend and also enabling use of `npm run serve` for partial browser development of frontend!
+This produces a much **faster** lightweight build in _debug_ mode, excluding `npm` build scripts, saving time when developing the backend and also enabling use of `npm run start` for partial browser development of frontend!
 {{% /notice %}}

-#### `npm run serve`
+#### `npm run start`

-Change into the frontend directory `cd my-project/frontend` and serve your GUI using `npm run serve`.
+Change into the frontend directory `cd my-project/frontend` and serve your GUI using `npm run start`.

 ## Next Steps